Wojstan/GitWorkshop/README.md

 This is a small exercise for practising git.

-Lets adds new line with som typoos.
+Lets add new line with som typoos.